jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 # Set up shared folders between Ubuntu guest OS and host macOS

-[Instructions in this section verified to work for Ubuntu Linux guest OS, and host OS ranging across many versions of macOS and Windows 10/11.]
+[Instructions in this section verified to work for Ubuntu, Fedora, and Rocky Linux guest OS, and host OS ranging across many versions of macOS and Windows 10/11.]

 Prerequisite: You have successfully installed guest additions kernel module, and shut down the VM afterwards.

-I was able to get shared folders working for both Ubuntu 14.04 and Ubuntu 16.04 guest OS's using these instructions.

 I believe I had trouble with shared folder settings disappearing if I tried creating them while the guest OS was running.
 Shutting down the